Episode 19: Wesleyne Greer – Cultivating Sales Strategies for Sales Professionals

-In this episode, Brynne and Bill talked to Wesleyne Greer, a certified Gap Selling Trainer and CEO at Transformed Sales.
-Wesleyne is a Gap Selling Certified sales trainer who will help you cultivate a sales strategy that not only provides leadership coaching, but improves team performance, and strengthens communication between your Sales Managers and their team.
+In this episode, Brynne and Bill talks to Wesleyne Greer, a certified Gap Selling trainer and CEO of Transformed Sales.
+Wesleyne will help you cultivate a sales strategy that not only provides leadership coaching but also improves team performance and strengthens communication between your sales managers and their respective teams.

 Wesleyne Greer 0:00

 I think about the social aspect of sales even before I was in a virtual world, right because sales is so social.
 If you’re not a social being, if you’re not an extrovert, if you don’t like being–if you don’t like socializing with people, you’re not really going to be a good salesperson.